pmalirz/pmalirz.github.io/content/pl/blog/innersource-essential-ways.md

 ### Scenario

-The Blue/Green Teams work depend on the Red Team's project or the Blue/Green Teams would like to reuse a shared component owned by the Red Team.
+The Blue/Green Teams work depends on the Red Team's project or the Blue/Green Teams would like to reuse a shared component owned by the Red Team.
 The Blue/Green Teams require a new feature or extension to the Red Team's project.

 #### Problem (picture on the left)